decrinoa/spinodal_decomposition/README.md

 This project is divided into five blocks:

 In the file Cahn_Hilliard there are stored the main function to run the simulation.
-The scope of these functions is to generate a perturbation for the initial concentration matrix and to compute the related important quantities for the simulation (chemical_potentail and laplacian).
+The scope of these functions is to generate a perturbation for the initial concentration matrix and to compute the related important quantities for the simulation (chemical_potential and my_laplacian).

 In the file testing there are the tests related to the Cahn_Hilliard file, the test are performed using hypothesis library.

 In the file configuration there are all the definitions of the parameters used in the simulation file.
-These parameters are divided in two section: the 'settings' section is related to the parameters of the simulation, i.e. the dimension of the matrix, the discrete spacing used in the laplacian calculation, the parameters linked to the simulation steps and to its printing;
+These parameters are divided in two section: the 'settings' section is related to the parameters of the simulation, i.e. the dimension of the matrix, the discrete spacing used in the Laplacian calculation, the parameters linked to the simulation steps and to its printing;
 the material section contains the parameters typical of the system simulated, i.e the initial concentration, the fluctuations of the concentration, the mobility and the constants of the various equations.

 In the file simulation there is the main part of the code.
 The simulations is first executed by calling the functions present in Cahn_Hilliard.
 The results of the simulation are then stored in the 'results' variable that is then saved to a csv file by using pandas library.
-The scope of the simulation is to show the evolution of the concentrations and the chemical potential values in the mesh grid that consistutes the system.
+The scope of the simulation is to show the evolution of the concentrations and the chemical potential values in the mesh grid that constitutes the system.

-In the file plotting there is the function that plots the evolution of the concentration and chemical potentail values by means of two color maps.
+In the file plotting there is the function that plots the evolution of the concentration and chemical potential values by means of two color maps.
-The data for the plotting are uploaded from the csv file and 10 significative frame of the simulation are saved in the newly created images folder.
+The data for the plotting are uploaded from the csv file and 10 significant frame of the simulation are saved in the newly created images folder.

 # Theory of Spinodal Decomposition

-The spinodal decomposition is a type of second order phase transformation where the order parameter is consituted by the concentration of a certain atomic species.
+The spinodal decomposition is a type of second order phase transformation where the order parameter is constituted by the concentration of a certain atomic species.
 The equation that describes the kinetics of the order parameter is the Cahn-Hilliard equation[1].

 $$ \frac{\partial c}{\partial t} = \nabla \cdot \left[ M \nabla \left[ \frac{\partial f^{hom}}{\partial c} - 2 K_c \nabla^2c \right] \right] $$

 where $M$ is the mobility, $\frac{\partial f^{hom}}{\partial c}$ is the chemical potential for diffusion, $K_c$ is the interface curvature.
-The equation can be simplified by replacing $M$ with ist average value $M_0$, leading to:
+The equation can be simplified by replacing $M$ with its average value $M_0$, leading to:

 $$ \frac{\partial c}{\partial t} = M_0 \nabla^2 \left[ \frac{\partial f^{hom}}{\partial c} - 2 K_c \nabla^2c \right]. $$

-The expression in parentheses is the generalised diffusion potentail.
+The expression in parentheses is the generalised diffusion potential.
 The kinetics is therefore governed by two terms: the diffusive term and the gradients term.
 The diffusive term tends to amplify any composition fluctuations that spontaneously develop in the system.
 On the other hand, the gradient term tends to dampen these fluctuations.